YK12321/Budgeteer/readme.md

 ### Helping Families Save Money

+Families that want to shop cheaply can find the cheapest prices for shopping, and they can budget and save money.
+The app is also useful for families to speculate future prices of items, and to find times where the prices are the cheapest.

 **Real-World Scenario:**
 A family of four spending $150/week on groceries could save $15-30 (10-20%) by shopping at the optimal store for their specific items.
 That's **$780-1,560 saved annually** - equivalent to a month or two of groceries.